 13/20.
 Beatrix Kiddo (Kill Bill, movie)

 Beatrix Kiddo, aka The Bride, aka Black Mamba, was once a member of the Deadly Viper Assassination Squad.
 After her retirement from her assassination career upon becoming pregnant, Beatrix left the squad to escape the life of an assassin and start a new one for her unborn daughter.
 However, Beatrix and her fiance were murdered by her former squad members.
 But Beatrix herself was shot in the head and put into a four-year coma.
 Once she woke up from her coma, Beatrix plotted her deadly vengeance against all members of the Deadly Viper Assassination Squad.
-She dreams of killing them all one by one and killing anyone who stood in her way.
+She dreams of killing them all one by one and killing anyone who stands in her way.

 Beatrix managed to overpower fellow assassins such as Vernita Green with her bare hands.
 She held her own against Elle Driver, gaining the upper hand at one point.
 Under the tutelage of her Chinese master, Pai Mei, she learned Snake Style kung-fu.
 She added it to two other kung-fu styles she had already mastered (Tiger and Crane).
 In combat, she is eager to attack the enemy’s weak spots, demonstrating excellent reflexes and accuracy.